mosaicml/composer/docs/source/trainer/using_the_trainer.rst

 Checkpointing
 ~~~~~~~~~~~~~

-The Composer trainer makes it easy to both save checkpoints at various
+The Composer trainer makes it easy to (1) save checkpoints at various
-points during training and load them back to resume training later.
+points during training and (2) load them back to resume training later.

 .. code:: python